 “Why wouldn’t I tell him that his pure, darling little girl, was having a dirty little affair with a married man!”
 Miriam’s venomous comeback might have well just been a blurting out the word WHORE!

-Here the question of Antagonist/Protagonist and it’s ambiguity is raised.
+Here the question of the Antagonist/Protagonist and its ambiguity is raised.
 Charlotte’s past is tainted by the affair with John.
 Miriam’s origin as a poor northern branch of the family also tells us about the classism that exists in the Hollis family as well.

 but Drew’s still here…and you’re both still alive..aah and I’m still here…but John” she points her hand to the side in a cracking voice, “John never even.”